-Washington State has prioritized mule deer (Odocoileus hemionus) which are common throughout Washington State east of the Cascade Crest and are managed by the Washington Department of Fish and Wildlife within seven Mule Deer Management Zones (MDMZs; Figure 1) that each represent a distinct ecoregion within the state (Omernik 1987, WDFW 2016).
-Mule deer habitat in Washington includes the arid but heavily cultivated shrub-steppe of the Columbia Plateau zone, the remote high alpine meadows of the East Slope Cascades and Naches zones, as well as deep canyons dominated by oak in the East Columbia Gorge zone.
+Washington State has prioritized mule deer (Odocoileus hemionus) which are common throughout the state east of the Cascade Crest and are managed by the Department within seven Mule Deer Management Zones (MDMZs; Figure 1) that each represent a distinct ecoregion within the state (Omernik 1987, WDFW 2016).
+Mule deer habitat in Washington includes the arid but heavily cultivated shrubsteppe of the Columbia Plateau zone, the remote high alpine meadows of the East Slope Cascades and Naches zones, and the deep canyons dominated by oak in the East Columbia Gorge zone.
 Mule deer management is complicated by the fact that Washington has the second highest human population density among western states, and population growth and concomitant development is occurring in many areas, including the eastern slopes of the Cascade Mountains.
 This shift in human density is increasing pressure for development on traditional mule deer winter range vital to sustaining healthy mule deer populations in several zones.
-Recent large wildfires in some of the same areas have also reduced available forage and cover for mule deer, on both winter range as well as the more forested migratory corridors, leaving them vulnerable to invasion by weeds.
+Rapidly increasing frequency of large wildfires in these same areas (over 3 million acres have burned as a result of wildfires within just the last 5 years) have also reduced available forage and cover for mule deer, on both winter range as well as the more forested migratory corridors, leaving them vulnerable to invasion by weeds.

 Washington's Forest Practices Act (FPA) require private, county, and state forest managers to follow environmental guidelines when managing forests.
 The rules adopted under the authority of the FPA attempt to maintain environmental integrity while supporting an active timber industry.
-The challenge for managers is to balance the needs of species reliant on clean streams without fish barriers and old growth forests with species that flourish in early-seral forests.
-While this may present some limitations to management of forests with respect to increasing or improving early seral habitat specific to mule deer in MDMZs with forested corridors, it also presents many opportunities for implementation of less-invasive techniques (e.g., prescribed fire, selective thinning) that would benefit a host of other native wildlife species.
+The challenge for managers is to balance the needs of species reliant on clean, connected stream systems and old growth forests with the needs of species that flourish in earlyseral forests.
+While this may present some limitations to management of forests with respect to increasing or improving early seral habitat specific to mule deer in MDMZs with forested migratory routes, it also presents many opportunities for implementation of less-invasive techniques (e.g., prescribed fire, selective thinning) that would benefit a host of other native wildlife species.
 Increased use of these same techniques on federal lands would both improve cover and understory browse for mule deer within migration corridors while also serving to reduce the intensity and severity of wildfires that have already had large-scale effects on much of the available winter range for Washington's largest mule deer herds.
-In addition to the pre-wildfire treatments described above, development of post-wildfire restoration plans in collaboration with federal land management partners for specific high-priority areas would provide a path to help reduce recovery time of critical migratory and winter habitats after a large wildfire event.
+In addition to the prewildfire treatments described above, development of post-wildfire restoration plans in collaboration with federal land management partners for specific high-priority areas would provide a path to help reduce recovery time of critical migratory and winter habitats after a large wildfire event.
 Proactive plans such as these would aid in successful establishment of resilient landscapes that are more likely to persist through drought, wildfires, disease, and other events exacerbated by any extreme weather conditions that might be experienced in the future.